SAP-samples/teched2024-DA181/exercises/ex4/README.md

-# Exercise 1 - Exercise 1 Description
+# Exercise 2 - Create Data Model & Service with Joule

-In this exercise, we will create...
+In this exercise, we will create a risk management application, helps organizations identify, assess, and track risks, while implementing mitigation strategies to minimize their impact.

-## Exercise 1.1 Sub Exercise 1 Description
+## Exercise 2.1 Generate data model

+1.

 After completing these steps you will have created...